AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-workfront.md

    To access the **Client ID** and **Client Secret** key configured in your Adobe Workfront setup, navigate to `Setup >> Systems>> oAuth2 Applications`.

-    For more details about configuring your Adobe Workfront domain, view [Create OAuth2 applications for Workfront integrations](https://experienceleague.adobe.com/en/docs/workfront/using/administration-and-setup/configure-integrations/create-oauth-application)
+    For more details about configuring your Adobe Workfront domain, view the Authorization code flow section in [Create OAuth2 applications for Workfront integrations](https://experienceleague.adobe.com/en/docs/workfront/using/administration-and-setup/configure-integrations/create-oauth-application#create-an-oauth2-application-using-user-credentials-authorization-code-flow).

 4. Select **Login and verify**.

    You are redirected to the Adobe Workfront Sign in page.